mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

  9. In the next step **Download activation file** and click **Finish**
  10. At this point if you check again your **Sites and sensors** section you should see both sensors onboarded.

-11. The files jsut downloaded we will upload it to the Storage account created in the section **Azure Defender for IoT BHOL**, this way we will be able to make them available to download in the Virtual Machine.
+11. The files just downloaded we will upload it to the Storage account created in the section **Azure Defender for IoT BHOL**, this way we will be able to make them available to download in the Virtual Machine.
 Another option could be to download the files directly in the Virtual Machine if you are login in Azure Portal directly insite the VM.
-However sometimes you will have policies on place not allowing this, so the storage account route will make this feasible.
+However, sometimes you will have policies on place not allowing this, so the storage account route will make this feasible.

 12. To Upload the Files, go to the Storage Account you created before.
 Select the container and click **Upload** from your local Download folder select the files and upload them.